 Managers often view performance management as being primarily the end-of-year performance review.
 In truth, performance management is an ongoing, year-round function.
-The annual review is merely the culmination of the performance conversations that have taken place throughout the year.
-In this course, managers learn how to collaboratively develop performance goals, provide feedback and coaching toward those goals, and review performance results.
+The annual review is merely the culmination of the conversations that have taken place throughout the performance management cycle.
+In this performance management course, managers learn how to collaboratively develop performance goals, provide feedback and coaching toward those goals, and review performance results.
 These three activities make up the performance management cycle.

 Participants begin this course by exploring the performance management process for their organization.
 They then learn and utilize a three-phase process to effectively manage performance.
 In the first phase, participants examine the performance competencies of their organization, which they will eventually use to assess employee strengths and development opportunities.
 They then learn how to apply the SMART goal-setting formula using their actual competencies, which will help to clarify expectations for the employee.

 In the second phase of the performance management course, participants learn techniques to observe performance and to provide ongoing coaching and feedback.
 They watch a demonstration and learn the critical differences between observation and judgment.
 They use this concept to practice, providing both positive and constructive feedback.
 Participants discuss the need for collecting data all year long, and they learn systematic methods for doing so.
 To conclude this segment of the class, participants practice with a tool designed to help them communicate feedback on a continual basis.